Gears of War (video game): Music

-Marketing
+Marketing and release

 Promotional videos

-Microsoft produced a thirty-minute documentary, titled Gears of War: The Race to E3, that aired on MTV2 on May 19, 2006 to promote the game.
+Microsoft produced a thirty-minute documentary, titled Gears of War: The Race to E3, that aired on MTV2 on May 19, 2006, to promote the game.
 The program was produced in a reality TV style and featured Cliff Bleszinski, Epic Games president Mike Capps, and producer Rod Fergusson in the weeks leading up to the Gears of War gameplay reveal at the Xbox Media Briefing at E3 2006.

 The program captures several stressful moments including Xbox executive Peter Moore's desire to remove the chainsaw rifle from the E3 demo days before the show.
 The chainsaw remained and after the demo was given Bill Gates confided to Cliff "I love that chainsaw."

 The Gears of War television ad reveals Marcus Fenix alone in the ruined streets of Sera as he moves to avoid threats that appear throughout a dark and deserted city.
-The spot was widely praised and has been described as one of the most iconic game trailers of the last decade.
-The spot, set to the Gary Jules' cover of "Mad World" and directed by Joseph Kosinski, is melancholy and reflective in tone and was a significant departure for videogame advertising at the time, especially a fast-paced shooter game.
+The spot was widely praised and has been described as one of the most iconic game trailers of the 2000s.
+The spot, set to the Gary Jules' cover of "Mad World" and directed by Joseph Kosinski, is melancholic and reflective in tone and was a significant departure for videogame advertising at the time, especially a fast-paced shooter game.
 According to Kosinski, David Fincher was slated to direct the ad but had to drop out from a scheduling conflict, leading to Kosinski being brought on to direct.
 Visual effects company Digital Domain created the visuals inside the Unreal Engine 3 game engine, the same engine that powered Gears of War on the Xbox 360.
 While the spot was pre-rendered, the production method gave consumers an accurate preview of the game's textures and subtle facial expressions.

 The popularity of the commercial built a bigger audience for "Mad World" which would reach the #1 spot on iTunes five years after it was initially recorded.
 The melody remains heavily associated with the Gears of War franchise and was later adopted into the soundtrack of Gears of War 3.
 Bleszinski said in 2015 that he chose the song as it was his "anthem" at the time to cope with the failure of his first marriage.